Krakatau Steel: Origins of steel production in Indonesia

 After the feasibility study was completed, Cilegon was chosen as a place for processing and production of iron ore processed products because it has advantages such as large land that does not convert agricultural land, there are abundant water sources, affordable access from various islands to bring scrap metal through the port of Merak.
-The signing of development contract with a Soviet all-union foreign trade organization (the company claimed that the organization's name was "Tjazpromexport", or "All Union Export-Import Corporation") on June 7, 1960 continued with the laying of the first stone on May 20, 1962.
+The signing of development contract with a Soviet all-union foreign trade organization (the company claimed that the organization's name was "Tjazpromexport", or "All Union Export-Import Corporation") on June 7, 1960 continued with the groundbreaking ceremony on May 20, 1962.
 Once again, the construction was halted again due to political turmoils resulted by the 30 September Movement.
 After a vacuum of five years, the Trikora Steel Project was continued through Government Regulation of the Republic of Indonesia Number 35, August 31, 1970 with the establishment of PT Krakatau Steel (Persero).
-The establishment of Krakatau Steel was validated by Tan Thong Kie Notary Deed Number 34, on October 23, 1971 in Jakarta.
+The establishment of Krakatau Steel was validated by civil law notarial act of Tan Thong Kie in Jakarta Number 34 of October 23, 1971.

-Since then, Krakatau Steel has begun to catch up by accelerating the development of the integrated steel industry in Indonesia.
-The progress and hard work can be seen from a series of inauguration of factory units and supporting facilities.
-In 1977, the inauguration of President Suharto was inaugurated by a number of factories such as the Concrete Iron factory, the Profiling Iron factory and the Cigading Port.
-Two years later, officially the construction of the Sponge Iron factory, the Steel Billet plant, the Wire Rod factory, the 400 MW Steam Power Plant, the water treatment center and PT KHI Pipe were completed and fully operational.
-In 1983 the construction of the Steel Slab factory, the Hot Sheet Steel factory and the Sponge Iron factory were completed and officially operated.
-Until 1993, there was still the inauguration of expansion and modernization.
+Development and expansion

+Since then, Krakatau Steel has worked to accelerate the development of Indonesia’s integrated steel industry.
+Its progress has been marked by the inauguration of various factories and supporting facilities.
+In 1977, President Suharto inaugurated several factories, including those for reinforced concrete and steel profiling, along with the Cigading Port.

+Two years later, the construction of facilities for sponge iron, steel billets, wire rods, a 400 MW steam power plant, a water treatment centre, and PT KHI Pipe was completed and became fully operational.
+In 1983, factories producing steel slabs, hot-rolled steel sheets, and more sponge iron were also completed and officially launched.
+Expansion and modernisation efforts continued into 1993.